Timo614/timo614.github.io/docs/_posts/2024-06-29-pool-alerter.md

 For the code you'll first want to setup Arduino for use with the Espressif boards.
 To do this you'll need to:

 - Press `File` from the menu bar and press `Preferences` from the list
 - Near the bottom of the screen you'll see an area for additional board management URLs to be added.
-Here you'll want to add `https://espressif.github.io/arduino-esp32/package_esp32_index.json` to the comma seperated list (it may be blank if this is the first non-Arduino board you're configuring)
+Here you'll want to add `https://espressif.github.io/arduino-esp32/package_esp32_index.json` to the comma separated list (it may be blank if this is the first non-Arduino board you're configuring)
 - After installing go to the boards submenu from the left-hand side bar selection menu
 - Type in "Espressif" in the search bar
 - You'll see a `esp32` board option, install this to setup the associated esp-tool tooling and related boards